wp-plugins/sexybookmarks/readme.txt

 * Thanks to [Artem Russakovskii](http://beerpla.net) for help with restricting location of scripts and styles
 * Thanks to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug
 * Thanks to [Alison Barrett](http://alisothegeek.com/2009/10/fugue-sprite-css/) for the idea of making a fugue icon sprite
+* Thanks to [Adrian Mummey](http://www.mummey.org/csprites/) for allowing us to use cSprites in the plugin

 == Screenshots ==